nopnop2002/Arduino-STM32-rosnode/README.md

 We can use compact and powerful STM32 Development Board as rosnode.
 STM32 has enough memory to run rosnode and is much faster than ATMega.
+Arduino environment has many libraries that we can use.

 # Development environment
 - ROS Melodic